 The four courses, each one semester in length, are designed to present the theory of music to prepare the student for further study.
 The sequence of courses will include work in harmony, part writing, analysis of literature, and composition.
-Each course will build on the preceding work and expand the general music knowledge of the student.
-Prerequisite: MUS 141.
-(T)
+Each course will build on the preceding work and expand the general music

-MUS 143 Aural Skills I
+MUS 143 Aural Skills I 1:0:1